spanexx/EventideV1/docs/enhanced-all-day-availability-documentation.md

 ### Auto-Distribution Algorithm

-1. Working hours are defined as 8 AM to 8 PM (12 hours = 720 minutes)
+1. Working hours are defined by `workingStartTime` and `workingEndTime` (defaulting to 8 AM to 8 PM if not provided)
 2. Break time between slots is 15 minutes by default
 3. Time per slot is calculated as:
    ```